 - Industrial and Enterprise Systems Engineering (Industrial Engineering and General Engineering)

-The 7:15 p.m. ceremony will include the following departments/degrees:
+Session II begins at 7:15 p.m. and includes the following departments/degrees:

 - Aerospace Engineering